 The most commonly reported issues are damage to the suspensory ligament in both the fore and hind limbs particularly in the upper area (proximal suspensory desmitis or PSD), problems associated with the coffin joint, osteoarthritis of the hock joints, and thoracolumbar and sacroiliac pain.

-Unlike many disciplines, event horses are often prone to traumatic lacerations (cuts and wounds) during competition, with the most common injury being overreach injuries to the heel bulbs, as well as abrasions and lacerations to the stifle and carpus (knee joint).
+Unlike many disciplines, event horses are often prone to traumatic lacerations (cuts and wounds) during a competition, with the most common injury being overreach injuries to the heel bulbs, as well as abrasions and lacerations to the stifle and carpus (knee joint).
 This is usually as a result of direct trauma from jumping and touching cross country fences.

 Occasionally, direct trauma to the surface of a bone can lead to the horse being severely lame as the result of bruising to the bone.
 This lameness often resolves quickly following a few days of rest and in some cases using anti-inflammatory medications.
 Treating wounds is of paramount importance.

-Bone spavin is a term used for osteoarthritis and pain in the distal intertarsal and tarsometarsal joints of the hock and is often found in 3-day eventing horses.
+Bone spavin is a term used for osteoarthritis and pain in the distal intertarsal and tarsometatarsal joints of the hock and is often found in 3-day eventing horses.
 Bone spavin may cause overt lameness or poor performance.
 Horses with this condition may have an expressive free trot, but a poor canter, and in particular have problems in more collected gaits, where there is increased loading of the hock.

 Traditionally used treatments supporting eventing horses

 Many sport horses including eventing horses report regular swollen fetlocks both in front and hinds legs from their horse ‘standing around’ for long periods of time, often seen after long travel times between trials.
-This often referred to as “filling” and is very different to “inflammation”.
-The filling, which is usually around the fetlock or cannon bone area, is not a direct cause of stiffness but it can restrict joint movement; it is however associated to the natural healing process of the horse and as such should be carefully investigated before using products or medications..
+This often referred to as “filling” and is very different from “inflammation”.
+The filling, which is usually around the fetlock or cannon bone area, is not a direct cause of stiffness but it can restrict joint movement; it is however associated to the natural healing process of the horse and as such should be carefully investigated before using products or medications.
 If the fetlock swelling is hot to touch then this could indicate more serious underlying issue such as acute synovitis; inflammation that appears suddenly in a joint.

 Many hock and fetlock issues found in sports and jumping horses are treated using medications, wraps and bandages.
 Anti-inflammatory medications are often used, although this can be an issue when treating a horse who competes.

 Medicating before 3-day eventing competitions is a complicated process due to rules and regulations within the sport.
 If a horse needs anti-inflammatory medications and is scheduled to compete in a competition, the rider must discuss the options with their veterinarian beforehand.
 Different drugs or medications take different times to clear from the horse’s living system.
 If a concoction of drugs are used at the same time the detection periods can often be unpredictable and can lead to disqualification.
-With the exception of the permitted medications allowed by the competitions rules a horse must be “clean” at the time of competition.
+With the exception of the permitted medications allowed by, a horse must be “clean” at the time of competition.
 Because of this many 3-day eventers look for alternative and natural solutions to support their horse.

-The pain associated with suspensory ligament injuries is often transient and short lived.
+The pain associated with suspensory ligament injuries is often transient and short-lived.
 It is common in short term injuries that the horse may “look and feel better” and may be returned to work only to have the lameness return.
 A rest period of three months would be typical for relatively moderate injuries.
 Horses with more chronic or severe injuries may require longer periods of time off, in some cases approximately a year.
 In cases of acute injury where there are no definite ultrasonographic abnormalities of the ligament, the horse may respond reasonably well to anti-inflammatory medications, with the purpose to reduce inflammation or swelling of the ligament.
-Shock wave therapy is now widely used to treat ligament issues with view to reducing the recovery period.
+Shock wave therapy is now widely used to treat ligament issues with a view to reducing the recovery period.
 Horses affected with proximal suspensory ligament injuries in the hind limb appear to have the worst prognosis, often suffering from chronic lameness or re-injury after returning to work.
 The prognosis remains poor even with other forms of treatment.
 This challenge has led to the development of surgical operations and holistic and natural alternatives where possible.